ongyx/cpk/README.md

 # sandpkg
-Welcome to the repository for sandpkg (Sandboxed Packaged Manager)!
+Welcome to the repository for spkg (Sandboxed Packaged Manager)!

 ## Why spkg?
 I wanted to try to integrate pip into Libterm by running the default install script, but it does not work by itself.
 So, I started this repo to host packages that I modified to work in Libterm.
-The main inspiration of spm was [StaSh](https://github.com/ywangd/stash).
+The main inspiration of spkg was [StaSh](https://github.com/ywangd/stash).

 ## What's the point of spkg?
 I know that Libterm already has something like this, but before you accuse me of reinventing the wheel let me explain.